Who are we?

 - make public posts on social media platforms that we follow (for example, so that we can understand public opinion, or respond to requests concerning PMI products).

-Where permitted by law, we may acquire information about you from third parties, in particular with respect to your publicly known views, opinions, and decisions which may affect public policy and other issues which relate to PMI.
-This may include information shared between PMI affiliates, publicly-available profile information on third party social media sites (such as LinkedIn), and marketing lists acquired from third party marketing agencies.
+Where permitted by law, we may acquire information about you from third parties, in particular with respect to preparing to do business with you or your employer, or with respect to your publicly known views, opinions, and decisions which may affect public policy and other issues which relate to PMI.
+This may include information supplied by business information agencies, information shared between PMI affiliates, publicly-available profile information on third party social media sites (such as LinkedIn).

 We may also collect information in other contexts made apparent to you at the time.

 We may collect various types of information about you: